 Injured ligaments are considered sprains and are graded on a severity scale.

-The anterior cruciate ligament can be injured in several ways:
+The ACL (anterior cruciate ligament) can be injured in several ways, such as:

 - Changing direction rapidly